-The interest rate on your student loans represents the cost of borrowing money for your education.
-Whether you have federal or private student loans, there may be a way to get a lower interest rate on student loans than what you’re currently paying.
+The interest rate on your student loans represents the cost of borrowing money for your education — and understanding how to get a lower interest rate on student loans can be the key to saving big.

-Refinance student loans at a lower rate
+1. Refinance student loans at a lower rate

 - Check your current interest rates: Refinancing may not be worth it if you can’t refinance student loans at a lower rate than what you’re already paying.
 Check your online account to see what you’re currently paying, so you know what you need to beat.

 - Shop around: You’ll want to compare at least a few refinance lenders to see what interest rates they offer based on your credit profile.
 Lowering interest rates on student loans may be the top priority, but there are other features to consider, such as discounts, repayment terms, and deferment and forbearance options.
 Compare student loan refinance rates quickly and easily with Purefy’s Compare Rates tool to review offers from multiple lenders in one place — saving you some serious time.